apostrophecms/docs/docs/reference/modules/admin-bar.md

 ## Configuration options

 Options are passed into the admin-bar module by creating a `modules/@apostrophecms/admin-bar/index.js` file in our project.
 Our project-specific configuration will merge gracefully with the defaults that come with the module.
-New fields are added and grouped identically to any widget or pieces module.

 |  Property | Type | Description |
 |---|---|---|